 Never forget the reason why you broke up – it could be a breach of trust, irreconcilable differences or lack of interest.
 Whatever it is, remind yourself that you are enough; that you don’t need to cling on to someone who doesn’t see your actual value.
 Start fresh.
 Delete old chats and emails.
 Delete his phone number.
 Get busy.

 Related reading: Looking up your exes on social media?
 Is there a point?

 The PMS disaster

 Your ex has to be the first person you think of when you’re on one of those notorious mood swings.
 You’ll abuse him all the time, but there’ll be this sudden surge of emotion just before your period.
 And if you haven’t blocked him yet, you’ll creep into bed with a tub of ice cream and act all needy.
-You’ll throw out old memories and paint those vivid pictures for him all over again – the time he made hot chocolate and relieved your cramps with a hot water bag.
+You’ll throw out old memories and paint those vivid pictures for him all over again – the time he made hot chocolate and relieved your cramps with a warm water bag.
 He’ll think you want to get back together, but you’ll also feel nothing after your period arrives.
 Block him.
 Better.